-- o The length of the relationship;
+- O The length of the relationship;

-- o the type of relationship;
+- O the type of relationship;

-- o and the frequency of interaction between the persons involved in the relationship.
+- O And the frequency of interaction between the persons involved in the relationship.

-Stalking is engaging in a course of conduct directed at a specific person that would cause a reasonable person to-fear for his or her safety or the safety of others; or suffer substantial emotional distress.
+Stalking is engaging in a course of conduct directed at a specific person that would cause a reasonable person to-fear for his or her personal safety or the safety of others; or as a result of this targeted activity, suffer substantial emotional distress.

 Medical Attention and Post-Sex Crime Counseling will be made available to anyone who informs the Security Department they have been the victim of a sex crime.
 These actions will be handled with the utmost sensitivity and confidentiality, as well as being covered by the provisions of the Health Insurance Portability and Protection Act (HIPPA).
-Efforts should be made to preserve evidence by medical, security and law enforcement personnel.
+Efforts should be made by medical, security and law enforcement personnel to preserve evidence, such as DNA and other material that could potentially identify the perpetrator of the crime.

-Bystander Intervention is encouraged, at least by contacting the Security Department, and the use of the 911 emergency notification system.
-No student or faculty member is encouraged to take physical action that could result in them being seriously injured; however, if a Good Samaritan believes they can save a victim from being harmed then the Security Department would view this action as a positive adjunct to efforts undertaken by Security, and local, county or state law enforcement engaged to control this type of violence.
+Bystander Intervention is encouraged, at least to the extent of contacting the Security Department, and calling the 911 emergency notification system.
+No student or faculty member is encouraged to take physical action that could result in them being seriously injured; however, if a Good Samaritan believes they can save a victim from being harmed then the Security Department would view this action as a positive adjunct to efforts undertaken by their officers, and local, county or state law enforcement officers.